-What is Marketing Automation Mark Parent of Inbound 281 Explains
+What is Marketing Automation?
+Mark Parent, President/CEO of Inbound 281 Explains.

 These days, for sales and marketing, it is almost passé to say but is worth repeating: the buying-selling process today is much different than it was even a few years ago, buyers find sellers.

 The information explosion of the internet age has put customers in the driver's seat.